'Creating An Appetite For Life' Education Programs

 Our Education Programs offer an opportunity for a selected number of chefs and cooks from residential aged care homes to participate in a 2 or 3 day workshop with Maggie and aged care industry experts.
 These Education Programs are aimed at those who are committed to making a difference in their aged care home kitchens and who can influence those controlling food budgets, supplier relationships, menus and dining room management.

-Please visit the Register Your Support page to subscribe to the newsletter and be alerted on upcoming workshops.
+Our next workshop will be held in the Barossa in August 2017.
+Please visit the News page or the Register Your Support page to subscribe to the newsletter and be alerted on upcoming workshops.

 Wellbeing Gardens Program